 Changing Computer State

-To reset a computer in Windows PowerShell, use either a standard command-line tool or a WMI class.
-Although you are using Windows PowerShell only to run the tool, learning how to change a computer's power state in Windows PowerShell illustrates some of the important details about working with external tools in Windows PowerShell.
+To reset a computer in PowerShell, use either a standard command-line tool, WMI, or a CIM class.
+Although you are using PowerShell only to run the tool, learning how to change a computer's power state in PowerShell illustrates some of the important details about working with external tools in PowerShell.

 Locking a Computer